-The three biggest takeaways, regardless of your type of business, is to give them only to people you trust, monitor monthly credit card statements and be clear with your employees about what the cards are supposed to be used for.
-[Interested in business credit cards?
-Check out our best picks.]
+The three biggest takeaways, regardless of your type of business, is to give cards only to people you trust, monitor monthly credit card statements, and be clear with your employees about what the cards are supposed to be used for.

-This is an obvious tip: You want to provide financial power only to the workers you trust most.
-However, it's important to remember that trust works both ways in this case.
-By providing some workers with credit cards, you show that you trust them.
-This can be empowering.
-If you distribute credit cards and then treat workers like teenagers it can be a major turn off to productivity.
-This is a situation where employees should want to rise to the occasion and prove that they can be trusted.
+This is an obvious tip: Provide financial power only to the workers you trust the most.
+By providing some workers with credit cards, you show that you trust them, which can be empowering for them.
+Those trusted employees should want to rise to the occasion and prove that they can be trusted.

-“If one of my assistants is buying and testing various software that’s only $30 to $100 per month, I give him/her the green light with a credit card,” said James Pollard, owner of a marketing consulting company that works with The Advisor Coach.
+“If one of my assistants is buying and testing various software that’s only $30 to $100 per month, I give him or her the green light with a credit card,” said James Pollard, owner of a marketing consulting company that works with The Advisor Coach.
 “I don’t need to personally authorize every single transaction.
 If it can save me time, I do it.”